theimowski/master-thesis/docs/section-paradigms.md

 From the imperative category, Smalltalk and C++ were invented, the latter being "extension" to the C language with object concept among its new features.

 The imperative approach evolved since then, with languages like Python, Visual Basic, PHP, Java, Ruby developed in the 90s and C# after the Millennium.
-Despite some of these languages aimed to target multiple paradigms, the concept of building program's flow step by step, with the help of statements, remained ubiquitous.
+Despite some of these languages aimed to target multiple paradigms, the concept of building program's flow step by step, with the help of commands, remained ubiquitous.

 #### Example